 USC Price Scholarships

 The Dollinger MRED program offers a limited number of scholarships each year to full-time MRED students.
-These scholarships provide partial tuition credit awards in the amount of $5,000 or up to 16 units of tuition credit.
+These scholarships provide partial tuition credit awards in the amount of 8 to 24 units of tuition credit.
 Scholarships are awarded as part of the admission process.

 Student Loan Programs

 USC participates in several federal loan programs.
 Graduate students demonstrating high financial need are considered for the Federal Perkins Loans and Federal Direct Stafford Loans, two low-interest loan programs, as well as for College Work Study grants.
 Students who do not qualify for these programs or who continue to have unmet need may apply for private financing.